njskalski/bernardo/docs/layouts.md

 There is some common-code for complex **Widgets**, but it's not as mature as other parts of the library, and still brewing.
 I am not particularly proud of that part of design, I still hope for some kind enlightment for simplification.

+I may introduce a simple DSL to build layouts at later time.